-- (a) when a builder constructs a residential building and leases the building or units in the building to tenants; - (b) when a business converts capital real property from commercial use to residential or some other exempt use; - (c) when a business converts capital real property from non-residential exempt uses to residential uses; - (d) when there has been a partial increase or decrease in the proportion of the property used for commercial as opposed to residential or other purposes; or - (e) when GST input tax credits have been claimed by the seller, on the portion of the property affected by the input tax credits claimed, unless the seller made a deemed self-

-- supply of the property after claiming the input tax credits. - (f) effective May 7, 2022, when a contract of purchase and sale of newly constructed or substantially renovated properties is assigned, GST is payable on the assignment amount less reimbursement of the deposit paid to the developer, i.e. the assignor's profit.
+- (a) when a builder constructs a residential building and leases the building or units in the building to tenants; - (b) when a business converts capital real property from commercial use to residential or some other exempt use; - (c) when a business converts capital real property from non-residential exempt uses to residential uses; - (d) when there has been a partial increase or decrease in the proportion of the property used for commercial as opposed to residential or other purposes; - (e) when GST input tax credits have been claimed by the seller, on the portion of the property affected by the input tax credits claimed, unless the seller made a deemed selfsupply of the property after claiming the input tax credits; or - (f) when a contract of purchase and sale of newly constructed or substantially renovated properties is assigned, on the assignment amount less reimbursement of the deposit paid to the developer, i.e. the assignor's profit.